Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 working on other parts such as X.509 and TLS - for example, a configuration without RSA PKCS#1 v2.1 still allows reasonable use of X.509 and TLS.

+Note: this is a conceptual division that will sometimes translate to how the work is divided into PRs, sometimes not.
+For example, in situations where it's not possible to achieve good test coverage at the end of step 1 or step 2, it is preferable to group with the next step(s) in the same PR until good test coverage can be reached.

 **Status as of Mbed TLS 3.2:**

 - Step 0 is achieved for most algorithms, with only a few gaps remaining.